 Since National Lockdown in March 2020, the SENDCO has worked in conjunction with external agencies to provide help and advice for SEND pupils and their families.
-Information is shared on the school website in the Remote Learning SEND section and via our school Twitter.
+Information was shared on the school website in the Remote Learning SEND section and via our school Twitter.
 The SENDCO has put parents / carers in touch with additional experts for services such as counselling.
-Resources to aid transition for pupils with ASD back into school full time have been forwarded via year group emails.
-This is ongoing.
+Resources to aid transition for pupils with ASD back into school full time were forwarded via year group emails.